GLOBAL MARKETS-U.S. shares rebound, euro briefly dips below $1.35

 World leaders demanded an international investigation into the downing of the Malaysian Airlines plane with 298 people on board over eastern Ukraine.
 Kiev and Moscow blamed each other for a tragedy that stoked tensions between Russia and the West.

 Russian markets took the heaviest hit.
-Dollar-traded stocks in Moscow fell another 1.75 percent to put their losses for the week at 7.7 percent.
-The rouble recovered almost half a percent on the day.
+Dollar-traded stocks in Moscow were down another 1.75 percent to put their losses for the week at about 8 percent.
+The rouble recovered almost half a percent on the day but was heading for its biggest weekly loss in more than a year.

 Israel announced the start of a Gaza ground campaign on Thursday after 10 days of aerial and naval bombardments failed to stop Palestinian rocket attacks.